Founders Pledge

-Founders Pledge is a London-based charitable initiative, where entrepreneurs make a commitment to donate a portion of their personal proceeds to charity when they sell their business.
-Inspired by effective altruism, the mission of Founders Pledge is to "empower entrepreneurs to do immense good".
+Founders Pledge is a London-based charitable initiative where entrepreneurs commit to donate a portion of their personal proceeds to charity when they sell their business.
+The mission of Founders Pledge is to "empower entrepreneurs to do immense good".

-By May 2021, around 1,500 entrepreneurs across 30 countries have signed up to Founders Pledge.
-Collectively, they have pledged to donate $3 billion in share value (of which $475 million in donations have been completed to date).
+By October 2024, 1,970 entrepreneurs across 30 countries have signed up to Founders Pledge.
+Collectively, they have pledged to donate $10.3 billion in share value (of which $1.4 billion in donations have been completed to date).

 History

 Founders Pledge was initially launched in 2015 by the Founders Forum for Good, which focuses on helping social entrepreneurs build and scale businesses.
-David Goldberg, co-founder and CEO of Founders Pledge, has stated that the ideas of effective altruism, and the work of 80,000 Hours in particular, have influenced the trajectory of the organization.
+David Goldberg, co-founder and CEO of Founders Pledge, stated that 80,000 Hours' work has influenced the organization's trajectory.

-Founders Pledge was named one of the New Radicals 2016, which are "innovative projects chosen by The Observer and Nesta as making a real difference to society".
+Founders Pledge was named one of the New Radicals 2016, "innovative projects chosen by The Observer and Nesta as making a real difference to society".

 Starting in London, Founders Pledge has since expanded and opened multiple new offices in cities such as Berlin, New York and San Francisco.
 In addition, Founders Pledge has launched partnerships with organisations including Y Combinator, MassChallenge, and Forward Partners.
-In September 2016, Sam Altman, president of Y Combinator, wrote on the Y Combinator blog: "Many of our founders ask us about how they can donate part of their equity or post exit proceeds, and now we have an answer: Founders Pledge."
+In September 2016, Sam Altman, president of Y Combinator, wrote on the Y Combinator blog: "Many of our founders ask us about how they can donate part of their equity or post-exit proceeds, and now we have an answer: Founders Pledge."

-Since 2016, Founders Pledge was awarded two major grants—totaling more than $6 million—from the Open Philanthropy Project, a foundation largely funded by Facebook co-founder Dustin Moskovitz.
+In 2023, Founders Pledge moved $168 million to the charitable sector on a budget of $8.2 million, implying an ROI of over 20:1.

 Activities

-Founders Pledge runs three main types of activities, all of which are free of charge for its members.
+Founders Pledge runs three main types of activities, all free of charge for its members.